transcelerate/ddf-home/index.md

 ## Getting Started on DDF

 Documentation for getting started is in the list of GitHub repositories below, all in the TransCelerate BioPharma Inc. organization.
+Please also make sure you see the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md) and [Contribution License Agreement](CONTRIBUTING.md).

 - [ddf-sdr-platform](https://github.com/transceleratebiopharmainc/ddf-sdr-platform) - TerraForm code for setting up the Azure infrastructure to deploy the DDF solution
 - [ddf-sdr-api](https://github.com/transceleratebiopharmainc/ddf-sdr-api) - the ASP.NET Core api layer that comprises the core of the DDF platform